 1. Eating Solids

-The World Health Organization, the American Academy of Pediatrics, and the CDC all recommend that babies start solids at the age of 6 months.
-Up to this point breast milk and/or formula have been the food sources for your growing baby.
+The World Health Organization, the American Academy of Pediatrics, and the CDC all recommend that babies start solids at 6 months.
+Until this point, breast milk and/or formula have been the food sources for your growing baby.
 But now your little one has graduated to big boy/big girl food!
 Let’s celebrate!

-If you’re unsure what foods to first introduce to your baby, we have you covered here. 🙂 We recommend to introduce solids one at a time to your baby and to wait a few days before trying a new food.
+If you’re unsure what foods to first introduce to your baby, we have you covered here. 🙂 We recommend introducing solids one at a time to your baby and waiting a few days before trying a new food.
 This will help her adjust to solids and will allow you to see if she is allergic to anything.

-I was so excited for my son to hit this milestone so that I could finally introduce him to some food and see how he would react.
-We gave him some banana YoBaby Stonyfield yogurt and it was a big hit.
-It was fascinating watching him put the yogurt in his mouth, seeing him feel the texture on his tongue and tasting the flavor.
-Every time I pulled the spoon away he became anxious and upset so I feel like we’re going to have a good eater on our hands.
+I was so excited for my son to hit this milestone to finally introduce him to some food and see how he would react.
+We gave him some banana YoBaby Stonyfield yogurt, and it was a big hit.
+It was fascinating watching him put the yogurt in his mouth, seeing him feel the texture on his tongue, and tasting the flavor.
+Every time I pulled the spoon away, he became anxious and upset, so I feel like we’re going to have a good eater on our hands.

 If you’re concerned about giving your baby cow’s milk before the age of 1, it’s actually okay to give them yogurt as early as 6 months because the cultures make it digestible.
-This is why pediatricians recommend it and we love that Stonyfield’s YoBaby organic yogurts is #1 pediatrician recommended for babies 6 months to 2 years!
+This is why pediatricians recommend it, and we love that Stonyfield’s YoBaby organic yogurts are the #1 pediatrician recommended brand for babies 6 months to 2 years!

 2. Sleeping Longer Stretches